amgarton47/CS62data-structures/Git_Lab/project/README.md

      and committing (all of) the merge.
     ```
     git add file1.txt
-    git commit -a
+    git commit -m "STEP 5" -a
     ```
     The `commit -a` tells git that you want to commit *all* of the changes associated with this merge.
-Include in your commit comment the notation "STEP 5: update my branch for changes in master".

   The first person to do this will only have to merge their changes against the line added to file1.txt in step 3.
 The second person to do this will also have to merge